Charles Johan started his own coffee capsule business and enjoys sharing the knowledge he gained from his journey.

-The most important question is; how do you relate, and/or, what do you have in common with a person who drinks capsule coffee? (besides coffee)
+The most important question: How do you relate to and/or what do you have in common with a person who drinks capsule coffee (besides coffee)?

 You will find a list of common denominators between yourself and others who enjoy capsule coffee.
-The fact that capsule coffee is the quickest and most convenient form of brewing coffee leads me to believe that you value convenience and therefore your time.
-Efficient people tend to have habits such as being proactive, perhaps going to the gym?
+The fact that capsule coffee is the quickest and most convenient form of brewing coffee leads me to believe that you value convenience and, therefore, your time.
+Efficient people tend to have habits such as being proactive and perhaps going to the gym.
 How keen would gym enthusiasts be to purchase a coffee before an early morning workout?
 What if you supplied the capsule machine for free in exchange for a gym to stock your capsules?
-Better yet, how about supplying a vending machine full of your capsules and a free capsule machine in order to help a gym provide better facilities for their patrons?
+Better yet, how about supplying a vending machine full of your capsules and a free capsule machine in order to help a gym provide better facilities for its patrons?

-More than likely you know of places that could benefit from having a coffee capsule machine at their premises and that's advantageous for you because you could potentially start supplying them with your coffee capsules.
+More than likely, you know of places that could benefit from having a coffee capsule machine on their premises, and that's advantageous for you because you could potentially start supplying them with your coffee capsules.

-You'll find that I've split the remaining 3 stages into different modules on this page.
-This is because I believe that its better to have a break in between the stages rather then hitting you with all the information in one gigantic long-winded post!
+You'll find that I've split the remaining three stages into different modules on this page.
+This is because I believe that it's better to have a break in between the stages rather than hitting you with all the information in one gigantic long-winded post!